lee-lindley/app_csv/README.md

 ## Retrieve a CLOB

-The CSV strings can be concatenated into a CLOB with CR/LF between each row.
+The CSV strings can be concatenated into a CLOB with CR/LF after each row.
 The resulting CLOB can be attached to an e-mail, written to a file or inserted/updated to a CLOB column in a table.
 Perhaps added to a zip archive.
 There are many possibilites once you have the CSV content in a CLOB.
 See *test/test2.sql* for an example function you can call in a SQL select.